RossKnapman/RossKnapman/README.md

 # Ross Knapman

-I am a PhD student in theoretical condensed matter physics at the Johannes Gutenberg University in Mainz, Germany.
-I work with the [TWIST](https://www.twist.uni-mainz.de/) and [INSPIRE](https://www.sinova-group.physik.uni-mainz.de/) groups, studying topological magnetic textures such as skyrmions.
+I am a postdoctoral researcher with the [TWIST group](https://www.uni-due.de/physik/twist/) at the University of Duisburg-Essen, studying topological magnetic textures such as skyrmions.
+I was previously a PhD student at the Johannes Gutenberg University Mainz, and have a master's degree in physics from Durham University.

+I am passionate about free and open-source software, open data, and scientific computing.